-A new study shows that the Beirut port explosion had a grave impact on the mental health of Lebanese expats, leaving them with anxiety, depression, and posttraumatic stress disorders (PTSD).
+A new study shows that the Beirut port explosion had a grave impact on the mental health of those in the Lebanese diaspora, leaving them with anxiety, depression, and posttraumatic stress disorders (PTSD).

 “Everyone, including doctors, should be more sensitive to expatriates around them; we should look out for them especially when their home country is going through a traumatic event,” study investigator Gaëlle Rached, told Medscape Medical News.

 The survey’s findings were presented at the American Psychiatric Association (APA) 2022 Annual Meeting.

 According to Rached, the trauma related to the Lebanese diaspora is understudied.
 Her statement ensued after she and her colleagues used social media platforms to advertise the survey, and she was surprised by the level of survivor’s guilt and other factors the Lebanese diaspora was enduring.